-- 84. Cut-off-Date.
+- 87. Cut-off-Date.
 The titleholders are eligible for compensation under RFCTALRRA and the preliminary notification by the competent authority would be the cut-off date as per the law.
 The final detailed measurement and census survey date will be the cut-off date for the project.
 Any person who purchases or occupies land in the demarcated project area after the cut-off date is not eligible for compensation or resettlement assistance or both.
-Similarly, fixed assets (such as, built structures, crops, fruit trees, and woodlots) established after this date or an alternative mutually agreed on date, will not be compensated. - 85.
-UIRUDP will document and disseminate the cut-off date information throughout the project area.
-The survey presented in this draft Resettlement Plan will be revised based on detailed design, and the need for additional surveys has already been identified. - 86.
+Similarly, fixed assets (such as, built structures, crops, fruit trees, and woodlots) established after this date or an alternative mutually agreed on date, will not be compensated. - 88.
+UIRUDP has documented and disseminated the cut-off date (22nd March 2022) information throughout the project area.
+The survey presented in this Resettlement Plan is updated after the census survey of affected persons based on detailed design and DMS. - 89.
 Affected persons will be intimated in advance before 30 days to ensure no or minimal disruption in livelihood.
-If required, if requested/required they will also be assisted to temporarily shift for continued economic activity.
+If required, and/or if requested they will also be assisted to temporarily shift for continued economic activity.
 For example, they will be assisted to shift to the other side of the road where there is no construction work, shifting to new location will be facilitated by PIU.
-It should be ensured by the contractor that access will be provided during subproject construction. - 87.
+It should be ensured by the contractor that access will be provided during subproject construction. - 90.
 When the work will be undertaken on one side of the road and temporarily affected persons will be facilitated to move to the other side of the road, where there is no construction activity.
-The returning to their original place of business after construction is completed will be facilitated and assisted by the construction contractor.
+The return to their original place of business after construction is completed will be facilitated and assisted by the construction contractor.
 In case moving is not required, access will be ensured by the contractor through measures suggested in bidding documents / environmental management plan (EMP).
 An alternate place in the vicinity will also be identified where a cluster of affected persons is available at one place such as fruit and vegetable vendors so that they continue the livelihood conveniently.
-Entitlement matrix is provided in Table110.
+Entitlement matrix is provided in Table 11.

-Table 11Error!
-Bookmark not defined.: Entitlement Matrix
+Table 11: Entitlement Matrix